It is possible to view the Batch SDK logs for a given device. This allows you to:

 The device to be connected to the computer

 The USB debug mode is to be enabled from the phone settings.
 To do this, go to Developer options → USB Debugging.

 You also need to install adb via Homebrew:

 You can follow the steps described on their website.

 brew install homebrew/cask/android-platform-tools

-⚠️ Please note that brew install only works for macs.
+⚠️ Please note that brew installs only works for Macs.
 Instructions for Windows or Linux should be available online.

 Display Batch logs

 Type the following line to watch the logcat: